 The forms asks:

-Tips for a great application form
+Tips for a Great Application

 1. Think about makes a successful mentoring relationship

-Examples of characteristics of an effective mentee:
+Examples of characteristics of an effective Mentee:

 • Honest